liuyoshio/bookings/readme.md

 # Hotel Bookings

-This is the repository for the hotel booking web.
+This is a full-stack hotel booking web written in Golang.

 - Built-in Go version 1.20
 - Uses the Chi router